 I’m an Assistant Professor in the Philosophy Department at Virginia Tech.
-Before moving to beautiful Blacksburg, I was a graduate student at Princeton University; I wrote my dissertation under the supervision of Hendrik Lorenz and Ben Morison.
+Before moving to beautiful Blacksburg, I was a graduate student at Princeton University; I wrote my dissertation under the supervision of Hendrik Lorenz and Benjamin Morison.

 Outside of my research, I’ve been involved in a number of initiatives to improve the discipline.
 I am on the Steering Committee for the Job Candidate Mentoring Program for Women in Philosophy; I am a faculty advisor for the Virginia Tech chapter of Minorities and Philosophy (MAP); I spear-headed the Compass Workshop; and I’ve taught several philosophy courses at local correctional facilities through Princeton’s Prison Teaching Initiative.